sourcemeta/learnjsonschema.com/content/2020-12/meta-data/title.markdown

 ## Explanation

 The `title` keyword in JSON Schema is used to provide a human-readable label for a schema or its parts.
 It does not affect data validation but serves as an informative annotation.
-The value of this keyword must be a string.

 ## Examples